ArtHitParade

 The Marquise is a tireless worker.
 Her manuscripts, often written by secretaries and extensively reworked by her, surfaced a few years ago in an attic.
 Important pieces were sold by Christie's on October 29, 2012.
 A call for donations had been issued for an acquisition by the French State and 1400 researchers from around the world had signed a petition for a pre-emption.
 Both moves were unsuccessful because of the high prices that were expected.

 The top lot was a set of 35 workbooks prepared from 1745 to 1749 by Madame du Châtelet for the didactic abstracts accompanying her translation of Newton's Principia Mathematica.
-Estimated € 400K, it was acquired in that sale for € 960K including premium by the Musée des Lettres et Manuscrits de Paris which had immediately communicated its commitment to exhibit it to the public.
+Estimated € 400K, it was acquired in that sale for € 960K by the Musée des Lettres et Manuscrits de Paris which had immediately communicated its commitment to exhibit it to the public.

 The museum was managed by Aristophil.
 In the same sale, Aristophil had anonymously acquired 8 lots of manuscripts by the Marquise, 2 lots of manuscripts by Voltaire on Newton and a portrait of the Marquise attributed to Marie-Anne Loir.

-These 12 lots will be sold in Paris - Drouot on November 19 by OVA, the company in charge of the legal dispersion of the Aristophil collections.
-The auction is operated by Artcurial.
-Pieces from the 2012 sale are now lots 679 to 690.
-The abstracts of the Principia are the lot 689.
+These lots were sold on November 19, 2018 by OVA, the company in charge of the legal dispersion of the Aristophil collections.
+The auction was operated by Artcurial.
+The abstracts of the Principia were sold for € 510K, lot 689.

 Les manuscrits d'Emilie du Châtelet "Exposition abregée du sisteme du monde selon les principes de Mr.Neuton" vient d'emporter 507 000 € lors de la vente n°13 des Collections Aristophil par @Artcurial pic.twitter.com/WU40wTQ76c